alikagupta/BSE_Portfolio_2025/index.md

 ## Flex Sensor:
+![diagram of how a flex sensor works](Flexsensor.png)

+*Figure 1: Diagram of how a flex sensor's resistance changes from Aarav G's Instructables article (linked below)*

-![diagram of how a flex sensor works](Flexsensor.png) A flex sensor is a variable resistor.
+A flex sensor is a variable resistor.
 When bent, the conductive particles spread apart, increasing the resistance as seen above.
 When reading in an Arduino it is important to use analogRead rather than the conventional digitalRead used for reading most Arduino inputs. analogRead reads the voltage along a scale, unlike digitalRead, which only returns high or low.
 Because we want to measure all the small changes in resistance, for a flex sensor, we need to use analogRead.

 ## Finding a resistor for the flex sensor: